backupbrew/switchbrew/NCA.md

 This is the file that ends in `".cnmt{.nca}"` or `"meta0.ncd"`.
 This seems to replace the TMD format.

-There's at least 7 different filenames used for ".cnmt":
+There's at least 8 different filenames used for ".cnmt":

   - "Application\_{lower-case hex titleID}.cnmt"
   - "Patch\_{lower-case hex titleID}.cnmt"
+  - "AddOnContent\_{lower-case hex titleID}.cnmt"
   - "SystemUpdate\_{hex titleID}.cnmt"
   - "SystemData\_{lower-case hex titleID}.cnmt"
   - "SystemProgram\_{lower-case hex titleID}.cnmt"